What Is Self-RAG?

 The production symptoms are concrete: falling ContextRelevance, high retrieval retry counts, rising token-cost-per-trace, answer-grounding failures concentrated in a few knowledge-base cohorts, and user thumbs-down spikes after corpus changes.
 In 2026-era agent pipelines, Self-RAG matters because retrieval is no longer a single pre-generation call.
 Research agents, support agents, and coding agents use retrieval as a tool inside multi-step workflows, where one weak critique decision can poison the rest of the trajectory.

-How FutureAGI Handles Self-RAG
+How FutureAGI handles Self-RAG

-The trace layer matters just as much as the evaluator.
-A LangChain or LlamaIndex Self-RAG workflow can be instrumented with traceAI so retrieval calls, critique steps, and generation spans stay linked under one trace.
+The trace layer matters as much as the evaluators.
+A LangChain or LlamaIndex Self-RAG workflow can be instrumented with traceAI-langchain so retrieval calls, critique steps, and generation spans stay linked under one trace.
 Useful span fields include agent.trajectory.step, retrieval.documents, and retrieval.score.
-If the critique step says “retrieve again,” the trace should show which query changed, which documents arrived, and whether the next RAGScore improved.
+If the critique step says “retrieve again,” the trace should show which query changed, which documents arrived, and whether the next Groundedness improved.

-How to Measure or Detect Self-RAG
+How to measure Self-RAG

 Use signals that separate retrieval decision quality, passage quality, and final-answer support:

-from fi.evals import RAGScore, Groundedness
+from fi.evals import Groundedness, ContextRelevance, ContextPrecision, Faithfulness

 grounded = Groundedness().evaluate(output=answer, context=chunks)

-Common Self-RAG Mistakes
+Common Self-RAG mistakes

 - Treating Self-RAG as a prompt trick.
 If critique decisions are not traced, the team cannot tell whether self-reflection improved retrieval or only added latency.